 The Western Wall, also known as the Wailing Wall, is one of Judaism's most holy sites and forms part of the western flank of the holy site of the Temple Mount.
-The wall is the imposing remnant of Jerusalem's Second Temple, which the Romans destroyed in 70 CE.
-According to Jewish tradition, despite the temple's destruction, the divine presence never left.
+The wall is the imposing remnant of Jerusalem's Second Temple, which the Romans destroyed in A.D.
+70. According to Jewish tradition, despite the temple's destruction, the divine presence never left.
 While the wall itself stands as an impressive archaeological record from the time of King Herod, the hush that envelops the plaza in front of it as Jews approach the base of the wall to pray is also captivating.

 Jews come from all over the world to place prayer notes in the wall's crevices.

-Keep in mind: The Western Wall is a holy site and visitors are expected to don a kippa (small Jewish skullcap) before approaching the wall (kippas are available free of charge at the site).
+Keep in mind: The Western Wall is a holy site and visitors are expected to don a kippah (small Jewish skullcap) before approaching the wall (kippas are available free of charge at the site).
 Also, there is a separate area of the wall for female visitors.

 Jerusalem’s Zion Gate connects the Old City to Mount Zion, just west of the Mount of Olives, and a place that holds sites sacred to Christians and Jews.
-The Tomb of King David is located here, as is the Room of the Last Supper, a Romanesque Crusader structure also called The Coenaculum.
+The Tomb of King David is located here, as is the Room of the Last Supper, which is a Romanesque Crusader structure also called the Coenaculum.

-Also on Mount Zion is Dormition Abbey, which by Catholic tradition where the Virgin Mary fell into eternal sleep (Assumption of Mary).
+Also on Mount Zion is Dormition Abbey, which by Catholic tradition is where the Virgin Mary fell into an eternal sleep (Assumption of Mary).

 Keep in mind: When visiting King David’s Tomb, you’ll be asked to switch off your cellphones.
 And if despite the warning you keep yours on, chances are good you will lose the signal as you approach the tomb.

 The Via Dolorosa is the road Jesus walked from the place of Pontius Pilate’s sentencing to Golgotha (the location of the crucifixion) and is the most sacred Christian byway in the world.
-Of the 14 stations, which Christians have been walking for over a thousand years, the most famous is the Praetorium, where Jesus took up the cross and the Church of the Holy Sepulchre.
+Of the 14 stations, which Christians have been walking for more than a thousand years, the most famous is the Praetorium, where Jesus took up the cross and the Church of the Holy Sepulchre.